 Do you need to apologize for being late to work?
 Writing an apology letter to a manager can help you remedy what can be a difficult situation.
-With so many waking hours spent at the office, it is inevitable that you will make a mistake at some point and show up late to either start the day or to an important meeting and need to apologize.
+With so many waking hours spent at the office, it is likely that you will make a mistake at some point and show up late to either start the day or to an important meeting and need to apologize.

 Why You Should Apologize